GoogleChrome/web.dev/src/site/content/en/payments/empowering-payment-apps-with-web-payments/index.md

   Payments performs signature verification before running the payment app which makes malicious payment apps impossible to be sideloaded.

-See the video above which is a native application based payment app.
+In the video above, Google Pay is a native payment app.

 ###  Web based payment apps